Rokiis1/roadmap/test_activities/test_activities.md

         - **Environment Maintenance:** Monitor and maintain the test environment to ensure stability and reliability.

-    - **Test Data:** Detail the test data requirements and how test data will be managed.

         - **Tools:** List the tools that will be used for testing, including test management tools, automation tools, and defect tracking tools.

 5. **Schedule:**